 The work of the UB was divided into two strands, involving the Ukrainian community on the one hand, and the British public on the other.
-With respect to the Ukrainian community the UB provided advice and assistance to its members, organised the sale of Ukrainian books and periodicals, took initial steps aimed at the formation of a trades union for Ukrainian workers, particularly European Volunteer Workers, and provided support for the activities of the London Office of the Ukrainian National Council Executive Committee.
+With respect to the Ukrainian community the UB provided advice and assistance to its members, organised the sale of Ukrainian books and periodicals, took initial steps aimed at the formation of a trades union for Ukrainian workers, particularly European Volunteer Workers, and provided support for the activities of the UK Representation of the Ukrainian National Council's Executive Body.
 As a means of disseminating information to its members it published the Bulletin of the Ukrainian Bureau, approximately once or twice a month.
 The UB also sought to inform the British public about Ukraine.
 It published several English-language leaflets and brochures, including the first issue of the Ukrainian Newsletter, dated January-February 1950, and planned to establish Anglo-Ukrainian Clubs in towns and cities with large Ukrainian communities.
 The Central Office of these clubs was to be based at the UB in London.

 A constitution was adopted at a general meeting of UB members held on 20-21 August 1949.
 The meeting elected Panchuk as the UB honorary chairman, as well as a council comprising nine members, from among whom Wiaczislaw Kochaniwskij was subsequently nominated UB chairman.
 It was also decided at the meeting to rename the Samopomich groups as “Self-reliance groups of supporters of the Ukrainian National Council”.
 At an extraordinary general meeting of the UB on 30 October 1949 a community organisation entitled Federation of Ukrainians in Great Britain (FUGB) was formed.
 UB members became members of the FUGB, and the Bulletin of the UB was renamed Bulletin of the FUGB.
 The UB continued to exist as a separate body and, for a transitional period, its council managed the affairs of the FUGB.